Check out Room Rentention and Selection Timeline under our Important Dates!

 Sometimes, no matter how hard you try, you just can’t make it work.
 You may request a move to an available space in accordance with established procedures.
 Room change requests will be accepted approximately three weeks after move-in.
 If a first-year student would like a single room, he/she will be allowed to request a single room after the halls open and pending space availability.
 Room changes cannot be made without prior permission from the Office of University Housing.
 After you arrive, talk to your CA, who will help you through the process of making a formal request.

-• two twin beds
+• two extra long twin beds

 • one dresser

 • two or three closets